patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 \textnormal{Coulomb Potential Energy Term :} a_{c}Z^{2}A^{-1/3}
 $$

-Note dividing B(A,Z) by the total nucleons A, gives us a prediction for the binding energy per nucleon plot we discussed in Lecture 1.
+Note dividing B(A,Z) by the total nucleons A, gives us a prediction for the binding energy per nucleon plot we discussed in the last set of lectures.

-By convention we talk about the binding energy as a positive value (e.g. 52MeV for Carbon-12) when in fact it's a negative value when considering all nucleons in the nucleus - **energy needs to be added** to the system for us to liberate a nucleon.
+By convention we talk about the binding energy as a positive value (e.g. $52~\textnormal{MeV}$ for Carbon-12) when in fact it's a negative value when considering all nucleons in the nucleus - **energy needs to be added** to the system for us to liberate a nucleon.
 Our **negative** volume potential energy term above therefore corresponds to a positive term in the binding energy estimate in the LDM equation.

-To understand in a bit more detail the components f the SEMF lets go through them one by one seeing how they improve our fit to real data.
-We'll take the data frmo the IAEA database, and select only the most abundant nuclei with the highest binding energy for each possible value of $A$.
+To understand in a bit more detail the components of the SEMF lets go through them one by one seeing how they improve our fit to real data.
+We'll take the data from the IAEA database, and select only the most abundant nuclei with the highest binding energy for each possible value of $A$.
 This is how the figures you've already seen for binding energy are actually made.

 #### Energy Terms
 ##### The Volume Energy Term